Variational Poisson Denoising via Augmented Lagrangian Methods: Numerical solution of the Poisson denoising model

-\subsection{Stochastic Gradient Descent as a Subproblem Solver}
+\subsection{Stochastic gradient descent as a subproblem solver}

-Solving the unconstrained associated subproblem \eqref{eq:ALM_subproblem} is computationally expensive, especially as our problem has $\mathcal{O}(n^3)$ constraints.
-This obstacle is tackled by using NADAM \cite{Dozat2016} - a first-order gradient descent method - which outperformed other gradient descent methods in our experiments.
-It is also utilized that the constraints are redundant to a certain degree and thus a stochastic version of the NADAM method can be used.
+Solving the unconstrained associated subproblems \eqref{eq:ALM_subproblem} as well as \eqref{eq:simplified_subproblem} within the algorithmic frameworks \ALM\ as well as \ALMR\ and \SALMR, respectively, is computationally expensive, especially as the problems \eqref{eq:VPD} and \eqref{eq:VPDaff} possess many constraints.
+This obstacle is tackled by using the first-order gradient descent method NADAM from \cite{Dozat2016} which outperformed other gradient descent methods in the exemplary setting we are considering here.
+It is also utilized that the constraints are redundant to a certain degree and, thus, a stochastic version of the NADAM method can be used.
+Undoubtedly, this also speeds up the evaluation of the (stochastic) gradient of the augmented Lagrangian function and cheapens each iteration of the subproblem solver.